This deadline has passed, but we offer 'dispensation' for some late entries. Email us to ask before submitting.

 For those who don't know, our beloved curator and close friend, Laure McElroy, passed away in August 2018.
 Director Erica Fabulous and founder Carol Leigh look forward to working with local sex worker artists to support the Sex Worker Festival on it's 20th Anniversary (launched in 1999).
 Through the last several years, Carol Leigh has been managing cancer, so that our organizers needed to step back, although we did want to hold a festival this spring season.

 After much thought and many struggles we have decided to hold a smaller version of our usual 10 day Festival for 2019.
-This season we will present a marathon screening day at the Roxie, as well as online screenings for those who offer permission.
+This season we will present a marathon screening day at the Roxie, an opening event at Artists Television Access, and potentially online screenings for those who offer permission.
 We will also be offering our highlight event for sex workers, Whore's Bath, which has proudly grown to events featured around the country.
-Theatrical director and performer, Jovelyn Richards will present new work on opening night.
+Theatrical director and performer, Jovelyn Richards will present a rare solo performance on opening night.

 The San Francisco Bay Area Sex Workers Film and Arts Festival is a biennial event, established in 1999 to provide a forum for the accomplishments of sex worker film and video makers and to screen works about sex workers and the sex industries from around the world.
 The Sex Worker Festival provides an opportunity to recognize and honor prostitutes, dancers, porn performers and other sex workers, who have historically been a dynamic part of arts communities.